 Facial Feminization Surgery – A surgical procedure intended to create more conventionally feminine facial features; may involve altering a person’s hairline, forehead, and/or nose, as well as shaving the Adam’s apple (see: chondrolaryngoplasty).

 FTM – Abbreviation standing for “Female to Male” describing an individual assigned female at birth whose gender identity is male or transmasculine.
 The term is sometimes used to describe binary transgender men.

 Full-time – A transgender person who lives and presents full time as their true gender.
 Living full-time is being authentic in expressing oneself; the method by which one goes about living full time is typically circumstantial and based on personal preferences.
 Note that not all transgender people possess the resources to guarantee their physical safety should they present full-time as their true gender, and some may be forced to detransition and/or remain closeted in some or all aspects of their everyday lives.
 After going on HRT for several months, Rachel felt confident presenting full-time as her true gender.

 Gatekeeping – Systemic barriers controlling transgender people’s access to social, legal, and medical transition, such as:

-– Legal jurisdictions requiring a transgender individual to be diagnosed with gender dysphoria before they can change their name and/or gender marker.
+– Legal jurisdictions require a transgender individual to be diagnosed with gender dysphoria before they can change their name and/or gender marker.

-– Social transitioning requiring real life experience for at least one year to access surgeries and in some instances access to hormones.
+– Social transitioning requires real-life experience for at least one year to access surgeries and in some instances access to hormones.

 – Medical transitioning requires certain psychological evaluations to be passed in order to be considered “stable enough” to access gender-affirming surgeries.
 Otherwise, transgender individuals who do not meet the diagnostic criteria for “gender dysphoria” may experience major barriers to accessing services should they desire to medically transition.